College Admission

 United States Residents

-ECC has an open-door admission policy, as governed by the Illinois Community College Act.
-This means students may enroll in any class – as long as space for effective instruction is available - provided they meet the college’s minimum competency requirements demonstrating they are college-ready (refer to Administrative Procedure 1.104 Minimum Competencies and Placement Testing), course prerequisites, and departmental admission requirements, if applicable.
+ECC has an open admission policy, as governed by the Illinois Community College Act.
+Students may enroll in any class provided space for effective instruction is available and they meet the college’s minimum competency requirements demonstrating they are college ready. course prerequisites, and departmental admission requirements, if applicable.

 There is no application deadline or fee.
-Refer to the college catalog and enrollment materials for specific enrollment steps on the website Apply page.
+Refer to the college catalog and enrollment materials for specific enrollment steps.
 Some academic programs have additional departmental admission requirements and registration dates that students must meet.
-Refer to the college catalog for specific program requirements at ECC Catalog.
+Refer to the college catalog for specific program requirements.

 Current Secondary and Home-Schooled Students

-If a student is under 16 years of age, including middle school students, additional approval must be acquired from the appropriate academic dean and from the Associate Vice President of Student Services and Development/Dean of Students.
-For specific admission details, refer to elgin.edu/highschool.
+If a student is under 16 years of age, including middle school students, additional approval must be acquired from the appropriate academic dean and from the Dean of Students.

 International Students

 Students who are not U.S. citizens and are interested in attending ECC on a visa are considered international students.
-Full-time international students on an F-1 visa must meet additional admission requirements as outlined in 8CFR214.2(f) (refer to elgin.edu/international), including English language proficiency, evidence of financial support, and the minimum competency for placement into college-level credit classes.
+Full-time international students on an F-1 visa must meet additional admission requirements as outlined in 8CFR214.2(f), including English language proficiency, evidence of financial support, and the minimum competency for placement into college-level credit classes.
 Students without English language proficiency must enroll full-time in the Intensive English Program.
-F-1 international students must be at least 17 years of age by the program start date listed on Form I-20.
+F-1 international students must be at least 17 years of age by the program start date listed on the Form I-20.

 Undocumented Students